imsky/es57/README.md

     var cache = {};
     var fn = this;
     var memoize = function() {
-        var key = JSON.stringify(arguments);
+        // Set key to string of arguments, which works for multiple primitive arguments var key = JSON.stringify(arguments);
         if (!cache[key]) {
-            cache[key] = fn.apply(fn, arguments);
+            // Cache the result of the function if not already in cache cache[key] = fn.apply(fn, arguments);
         }
         return cache[key];